IECC Duct Testing

-Since 2009, under the IECC Code, ducts, air handlers and filter boxes shall be sealed, and joints and seams shall comply with either the International Mechanical Code or 2018 International Residential Code.
-Unless 100% of all ductwork is located within conditioned space (see definition below), a Duct Tightness Test must be performed to verify compliance.
-This means that any time you run a duct outside the building envelope (in the attic, crawlspace, or garage, for example), the entire system must be tested.
+Since 2009, under the IECC Code, ducts, air handlers and filter boxes shall be sealed, and joints and seams shall comply with either the International Mechanical Code or 2021 International Residential Code.
+The 2021 Illinois Energy code brings testing to all duct systems regardless if 100% of all ductwork is located within conditioned space (see definition below) or not.
+A Duct Tightness Test must be performed to verify compliance.
+This means that any time you run ducts inside or outside the building envelope (in the attic, crawlspace, or garage, for example), the entire system must be tested.

 Priority Energy has experienced BPI-certified Duct Test technicians who will conduct the test and provide a signed, written report for your Village Code Official.